makrai/notes/bruyne21-cross-framework-dutch-emo.md

   * Figure 1 shows the positions of Ekman’s basic emotions in the VAD space, based on the scores of these terms in Mehrabian and Russell [12]
   * Calvo and Mac Kim apply this idea directly to emotion detection [22]
-    * lexicon scores for emotion words related to the categories anger/disgust, fear, joy and sadness by looking them up in the Affective Norms for English Words (ANEW) [23], and map the center of each of these categories
+    * lexicon scores for emotion words related to the categories {anger/disgust, fear, joy, and sadness} by looking them up in the Affective Norms for English Words (ANEW) [23], and map the center of each of these categories
     * Then, they calculate VAD scores for sentences (again using ANEW)
     * By computing cosine similarity between the sentence and the emo categs
   * no annotated categories are needed, in contrast to the previously discussed